Articles

 Business strategy key takeaways

-Why it matters: business strategy incorporates your company’s vision, its most important goals, and the plan of execution for achieving those goals.
+Why is a business strategy important?: a successful business strategy incorporates your company’s vision, its most important goals, and the plan of execution for achieving those goals.

 • Importance: business strategy brings your mission to life